flatcar-archive/flatcar-docs/os/notes-for-distributors.md

 Use Ignition to handle platform specific configuration such as custom networking, running an agent on the machine, or injecting files onto disk.
 To do this, place an Ignition config at `/usr/share/oem/base/base.ign` and it will be prepended to the user provided config.
 In addition, any config placed at `/usr/share/oem/base/default.ign` will be executed if a user config is not found.
 On platforms that support cloud-config, use this feature to run coreos-cloudinit when no Ignition config is provided.

 Additionally, it is recommended that providers ensure that [coreos-metadata][coreos-metadata] and [ct][ct] have support for their platform.
-This will allow a nicer user experience, as coreos-metadata will be able to install users' ssh keys and users will be able to reference dynamic data in their Flatcar Linux Configs.
+This will allow a nicer user experience, as coreos-metadata will be able to install users' ssh keys and users will be able to reference dynamic data in their Container Linux Configs.

 [ignition]: https://coreos.com/blog/introducing-ignition.html
 [ign-platforms]: https://github.com/coreos/ignition/blob/master/doc/supported-platforms.md